Virginia men’s tennis head coach wins the honor for the second time in his career

 Men's Tennis vs. NC State (by Matt Riley)

-For nearly two decades, the name Brian Boland has been synonymous with success.
-Beginning with five seasons at Indiana State and over the past 14 years at Virginia, Boland has proven to be one of the elite coaches in collegiate tennis.
-The 2008 ITA National Coach of the Year, Boland led his alma mater to new heights before coming to Charlottesville and turning the Cavalier program into the dominant team in the ACC and a national powerhouse.
+For two decades, the name Brian Boland, the 2016 and 2008 ITA National Coach of the Year, has been synonymous with success.
+Beginning with five seasons at Indiana State and over the past 15 years at Virginia, Boland has proven to be one of the elite coaches in collegiate tennis.
+Boland led his alma mater to new heights before he came to Charlottesville and turned the Cavalier program into the dominant team in the ACC and a national powerhouse.

-Twice in the past three seasons, Boland has led Virginia to the pinnacle of collegiate tennis as the program captured the 2013 and 2015 NCAA Championships.
+In three of the last four seasons, Boland has led Virginia to the pinnacle of collegiate tennis as the program captured the 2013, 2015 and 2016 NCAA Championships.
 It is a far journey from the Cavalier team that Boland had inherited in 2001-02, which was unranked in the ITA Top 75.

-Championships, both conference and national, both team and individual, have become a constant theme of Boland's squads.
-In 19 seasons as a head coach, in addition to the 2013 and 2015 NCAA Championships, his teams have won five ITA National Team Indoor Championships, 14 conference championships and 16 NCAA and ITA individual national championships.
+Championships, both conference and national, both team and individual, have become a constant theme of Boland’s squads.
+In 20 seasons as a head coach, in addition to the three NCAA Championships, his teams have won five ITA National Team Indoor Championships, 14 conference championships and 18 NCAA and ITA individual national championships.

-With a pair of NCAA Championships, Boland has joined exclusive company in the history of collegiate men's tennis.
+With the trio of NCAA Championships, Boland has joined exclusive company in the history of collegiate men’s tennis.
 Since the advent of the team championship format in 1977, Boland is one of just seven coaches to lead his school to multiple titles.
-He is one of two current coaches that have coached multiple NCAA Championship teams, multiple NCAA Singles Champions and multiple NCAA Doubles Champions.
+He is one of two current coaches are that have coached multiple NCAA Championship teams, multiple NCAA Singles Champions and multiple NCAA Doubles Champions.

-As he enters his 15th season at Virginia, Boland has built a championship caliber program in Charlottesville.
+As he enters his 16th season at Virginia, Boland has built a championship caliber program in Charlottesville.
 In his first three seasons, he took an unranked program to its first ACC Championship.
 From that point, the success and accolades just kept accumulating.
-During his time in Charlottesville, Boland's teams have had a No. 1 national ranking during eight different seasons, won five ITA National Team Indoor Championships, 11 ACC Championships, 12 ACC regular season titles, advanced to the NCAA finals three straight seasons and set the school record for wins in a year.
-Those teams featured three NCAA Singles Champions, three NCAA Doubles Champions, 38 All-Americans, 36 NCAA singles and 15 NCAA doubles participants, 49 All-ACC selections, three ITA National Players of the Year, two ITA National Freshmen of the Year, nine ITA Regional Rookies of the Year, four ACC Freshmen of the Year, 12 ACC Tournament MVPs, and three ACC Players of the Year.
+During his time in Charlottesville, Boland’s teams have had a No. 1 national ranking during nine different seasons, won five ITA National Team Indoor Championships, 11 ACC Championships, 13 ACC regular season titles, advanced to the NCAA finals four-straight seasons and set the school record for wins in a year.
+Those teams featured three NCAA Singles Champions, three NCAA Doubles Champions, 42 All-Americans, 39 NCAA singles and 17 NCAA doubles participants, 54 All-ACC selections, three ITA National Players of the Year, two ITA National Freshmen of the Year, nine ITA Regional Rookies of the Year, four ACC Freshmen of the Year, 12 ACC Tournament MVPs, and three ACC Players of the Year.

-Boland's players have gone on to find success on the professional tour after graduation from Virginia.
-Three former players have cracked the top 75 of singles or doubles in the ATP Rankings and a Cavalier has participated in the main draw in each of the past 22 Grand Slams.
-In 2013, Somdev Devvarman became the first UVa alumnus to reach $1 million in earnings on the ATP Tour.
-Treat Huey and Dominic Inglot have teamed in doubles and both cracked the top 20 of the ATP Doubles Rankings, the highest ATP ranking for a Virginia alumnus.
-The duo has won three ATP Tour titles and made two Grand Slam quarterfinal appearances.
+Boland’s players have gone on to find success on the professional tour after graduation from Virginia.
+Three former players have cracked the top-75 of singles or doubles in the ATP Rankings and a Cavalier has participated in the main draw in each of the past 28 Grand Slams.
+In 2013, Somdev Devvarman became the first UVA alumnus to reach $1 million in earnings on the ATP Tour.
+Treat Huey and Dominic Inglot have both cracked the top 20 of the ATP Doubles Rankings, the highest ATP ranking for a Virginia alumnus.
+Inglot and Huey have won a co,bined eight ATP Tour titles and made six Grand Slam quarterfinal appearances with Inglot reaching the 2015 semifinals at the U.S. Open and Huey advancing to the semis at the 2016 Australian Open.
+Inglot was also a member of Great Britain’s 2015 Davis Cup Champion team.

-Last year the Cavaliers continued their run of success with their eighth consecutive ACC Championship, their 11th in the past 12 years.
-Virginia's ACC win streak (regular season and postseason) reached 139 straight matches, the longest streak in conference history in any sport.
-The season was capped by the winning the NCAA Championship and Ryan Shane becoming Virginia's third NCAA Singles Champion.
+During the 2015 season, the Cavaliers continued their run of success with their eighth consecutive ACC Championship, their 11th in the past 12 years.
+The season was capped by the winning the NCAA Championship and Ryan Shane becoming Virginia’s third NCAA Singles Champion.
 Thai-Son Kwiatkowski reached the semifinals as the Cavaliers had a pair of NCAA semifinalists for first time in school history.

 In 2014, the Cavaliers broke the ACC consecutive wins record for any sport and reached the NCAA semifinals for the seventh time in eight seasons.